Dropsell/MobileDevelopment/README.md

 # MobileDevelopment
-This is project IKBFU
+This is project IKBFU;
-Autor: Viktor Shelhovtsov
+Autor: Viktor Shelhovtsov;
 Group: 4MO